mbabynames search ✿

 Philip Alexander

-"noble and strong" (Philip) meets "defender of the people" (Alexander).
+"lover of horses" (Philip) meets "defender of the people" (Alexander).
 The combination reads as complete.
 Neither name overshadows the other.
 The longer Alexander (4 syllables) builds on the shorter Philip, giving the name forward momentum.

 Bold contrast